 Image taken from https://publicdelivery.org/gillian-wearing-signs/

 Methods – is the processes within each stage in a photography practice.
-From research, to exhibition.
+From research, to shooting, to exhibition.

-Methodology – not to be confused with ‘methods’ or ‘concepts’ – it refers to the application of methods used – and is the discussion around this.
+Methodology – Not to be confused with ‘methods’ or ‘concepts’ – it refers to the application of methods used – and is the discussion around this.
+It’s important to develop and understand methodologies and concepts behind historic and contemporary bodies of work – this will enable progress in my visual practice.